 Enter as item 20a depreciation expense from Federal Form 4562.
 Do not include any expense for recovery property (Section 179) on this line.

 DEPLETION

 Enter as item 21 depletion expense from Federal Form 4562.
 Do not include any depletion deduction for oil and gas properties on this line.
+Arkansas allows Federal depletion allowances as in effect January 1, 2007.

 OTHER DEDUCTIONS